 If you’ve ever been on a sailboat or any kind of boat, one of the first parts of the boat you saw was its hull and you might not have even known it.
 Simply put, the hull is the bottom part of a boat that rides in and on top of the water.
-When a sailboat is under water, it’s accompanied by the keel and the rudder.
+When a sailboat is underwater, it’s accompanied by the keel and the rudder.

-Knowing the hull type on your sailboat means you’ll have a better understanding of how your boat operates while it’s out on the water.
+Just like knowing the different types of sails, knowing the hull type on your sailboat means you’ll have a better understanding of how your boat operates while it’s out on the water.
 All in all, the hull of any boat is meant to keep the boat afloat and to ensure minimum resistance against the water while being propelled forward.
 Now let’s dive into the different sailboat hull types and even some other types of hulls in boats in general!

-Main Hull Types
+Main Sailboat Hull Types

 There are two main hull types that we’ll be looking at that encompass the many other types of hulls that vary from these two main types.
 Depending on the type of boat you have, you’ll be floating around with one or the other.
 We’ll take a look at what you can expect if your boat has either of these hull types.